The Horne Section: Series 7 (2021)

 Recording of series 7 of The Horne Section Podcast was underway by 9 February 2021, as shown by a picture on the band's Instagram site.
 Some guests were recommended or invited over Twitter, including comedian/musician Rachel Parris.
 The series was recorded with the performers 'in isolation' (as with series 5–6), due to ongoing fluctuations in UK lockdown guidance.

 The series began on 14 March 2021 with a one-off 'mash-up' combining the podcast with Romesh Ranganathan's music podcast Hip Hop Saved My Life for Comic Relief.
 A special visual episode livestreamed through Dice followed on 2 April.
 The series ended without prior announcement at the sixth episode, a curtailed audio version of the Livestream special.
 Distinctive aspects of this series included songs by 'The Brothers Smooth', developments in the story of Alex's sighting of a UFO, and a continuing trend towards longer and more fully-developed 'dingles' for subscribers.

+Series 8 (2024)

+After a long break, the Podcast returned on 14 February 2024.
+The band's Patreon page announced that they will no longer be recording or including listener-sponsored Dingles (a distinctive feature from Series 2 to Series 7) as these had become too time-consuming.

+The Podcast returns to the studio, in a 'snappy' format of 30–40 minutes, with no guests and a strong focus on the band.
+Along with a variety of original songs, there are a number of quizzes with themes, and the recurrent 'movie quotes as songs' feature first heard in series 7 (Rachel Parris episode).
+The series serves as a prelude to a major national tour of over 30 concert dates during 2024.

+Series 9 (2025)

+The new series of the Horne Section Podcast was announced on 1st March 2025, towards the end of a series of daily music puzzles known as the 'Horndle' on social media.
+Recurrent features include Sticky Streets (a serialised radio play by Alex Horne with voice acting and sound effects improvised by the musicians), and band members' individual 'homework' to present a song about liking a parents' friend.
+The series has eight episodes (with no dingles or hollers to Patreon subscribers).